-The use of order trees for structural descriptions in infinite graph theory is by no means uncommon: They play a role in Halin's \emph{simplicial decompositions} \cite{halin1978simplicial}, in the \emph{well-founded tree-decompositions} of Robertson, Seymour and Thomas \cite{robertson1992excluding}, and the \emph{normal tree orders} of Brochet and Diestel \cite{brochet1994normal}.
-We may think of their results as saying that the class of all graphs is roughly of the same complexity as the class of all order trees.
-What is highly surprising is that, in contrast, our result shows that the class of all end spaces is only as complex as the class of \emph{special} order trees, a class of significantly lower complexity.
-(For example, no set-theoretic issues arise for this class of trees.)
+As $T$-graphs on special order trees do not contain uncountable clique minors, we conclude as an application of (2) that every end space can be represented by a graph without uncountable clique minor.
+See \cref{sec_8} for further applications.

-We still need to explain what we mean by the end space of a special order tree.
-First, recall that there is a standard method, systematically introduced by Brochet and Diestel in \cite{brochet1994normal}, of turning arbitrary order trees $T$ into graphs reflecting that tree structure: A \emph{graph on $T$}, or for short a \emph{$T$-graph}, is a graph whose vertices are the nodes of the tree and in which edges run between comparable vertices only, so that successor nodes are adjacent to their immediate predecessor and limit nodes are adjacent to cofinally many of their predecessors.
-For a survey on applications of $T$-graphs see \cite{pitz_survey}.
+Assertion (3) has a different flavour, as it describes a topological space associated with an order tree to represent end spaces of graphs.
+By moving from graphs to order trees, we trade ends, i.e.\ fairly complicated equivalence classes of rays, for high-rays in $T$, obtaining a canonical representation system for the ends of the graph if you will.
+Diestel asked in 1992 for a topological characterisation of end-spaces of graphs~\cite[5.1]{diestel1992end}.
+The statement of (3) will be used by the second author as a key ingredient to give such a characterisation~\cite{pitz2023}.

-Now given a special order tree $T$ with antichain partition $\set{U_n}:{n \in \N}$, there is a canonical way due to Diestel, Leader and Todorcevic \cite[Theorem~6.2]{DiestelLeaderNST} to build an even stronger type of $T$-graph $G$ called a \emph{\tame} graph on $T$, as follows: Successors are connected to their predecessors, and given a limit $t \in T$, recursively pick down-neighbours $t_0 < t_1 < t_2 < \cdots< t$ with $t_i \in U_{n_i}$ so that each $n_{i}$ is smallest possible subject to $t_{i-1} < t_i < t$.
+We now describe some of the ingredients that go into the proof of \cref{thm_rep}.
+The implication $(3) \Rightarrow (2)$ follows from a canonical method due to Diestel and Leader \cite[Theorem~6.2]{DiestelLeaderNST} to build, from a special order tree $T$ with antichain partition $\set{U_n}:{n \in \N}$, a \emph{\tame} graph $G$ on $T$: Successors in $T$ are connected to their predecessors, and given a limit $t \in T$, recursively pick down-neighbours $t_0 < t_1 < t_2 < \cdots< t$ with $t_i \in U_{n_i}$ so that each $n_{i}$ is smallest possible subject to $t_{i-1} < t_i < t$.